matrix-2020/bert_sample/python_sample_for_fine-tune_bert/bert_training_fine-tine/README.md

         is_training = False

    (2).
-Fine-tine model, init_checkpoint comes from directory "result1", and save fine-tuned mode in directory "result2".
+Fine-tune model, init_checkpoint comes from directory "result1", and save fine-tuned mode in directory "result2".

          python3 run_classifier.py  --do_train=true   --do_eval=true   \